 If you are using Okta as your identity provider, see: Set up SSO using Okta as identity provider

-As part of your set up with your identity provider, make sure to assign the SSO app to all users you want to be able to sign in with SSO.
+As part of your setup with your identity provider, make sure to assign the SSO app to all users you want to be able to sign in with SSO.
 Then make sure that users with the same email address (User Principal name in Microsoft 365) are in Keepit.
 For details, see Create, edit, or delete a Keepit user.

 To configure SSO:

-- In the left-hand menu, select SSO.
+- Open the Security tab and select SSO.

 - In the Name field, enter a name.